ethanzhrepo/eth-cli-vault/README.md

 If you don't want to set up cloud storage credentials, you can still use the wallet with local files only.
 The wallet files are encrypted and can be manually uploaded to any cloud storage service of your choice.
 The AES encryption protects your wallet data even if stored in untrusted locations.

+**macOS users note:** On macOS systems, you can choose to use Apple Keychain as a storage option, which offers additional benefits of system-level security integration.
+Keychain storage is optional and like other cloud storage options, it needs to be explicitly specified in commands.

 ## Configuration

 ```bash